Marjan112/tenth/README.md

     "Hello, " 123 " " 123.5 " World\n" print

-This is going to print "Hello, 123 123.5 World".
+This is going to print Hello, 123 123.5 World.

 # License
 Licensed under the MIT License, see the [LICENSE](./LICENSE) file.